AI assistants helping with nonprofit grant writing process

 Please:

-1. Break down the different aspects we should address
+1. Break down the different aspects we should address in this section

-2. Suggest 3-4 different approaches we could take
+2. Suggest 3-4 different approaches we could take to frame our response

-3. For each approach, note potential strengths and weaknesses
+3. For each approach, note potential strengths and weaknesses from the funder's perspective

-Example: Technical Innovation Question
+Example: Program Sustainability Question

 Rather than jumping straight to an answer, use AI to explore different frameworks: